 Fixing Python Relative Import Errors

 You can understand those mysterious exceptions.
-I also recommend first reading the following articles which explain how relative imports work and how to fix those issues.
+I also recommend first reading the following articles.
+Those articles explain how relative imports work and how to fix those issues.

 Understanding the syntax of relative import in python